ONS-Innovation/keh-tech-audit-tool-api/README.md

 This repo utilises PyTest for the testing.
 Please make sure you have installed dev dependencies before running tests.

 To test you need a mock token.
-Visit this [link](https://tech-audit-tool-api-sdp-dev.auth.eu-west-2.amazoncognito.com/login?client_id=7hdpes1atnuepl1ffvf21a28r3&response_type=code&scope=email+openid&redirect_uri=https://tech-audit-tool-api.sdp-dev.aws.onsdigital.uk/api/v1/verify) and copy the `id_token`.
+Visit the Cognito UI with the redirect URL set to your local environment.
+Once successully logged in, copy the `id_token`.

 Then import the token into your environment: